virialvill/all-the-news-react/README.md

 `export { navItems };` is a named export and would be imported using `import { navItems } from './components/navItems';`

-You will often see people using named inports when creating React components:
+You will often see people using named imports when creating React components:

 ```js
 import React, { Component } from 'react';